 The rules for who can "succeed" to Māori land are set out in Te Ture Whenua Māori Act.
-These rules ensure that people who have whakapapa with that land retain ownership.
+These rules ensure that people whose whakapapa links them with that land can succeed.
 Who can succeed depends on whether the person who died left a will.

 If there’s a will, the land can pass to:

 - direct relatives